How to appeal a Marketplace decision

 The Marketplace Appeals Center will mail you a letter within 10-15 business days.

 - If your appeal request is accepted: We’ll review your appeal.

-If your appeal request is accepted, the Marketplace Appeals Center will review your appeal.
-If the letter says your appeal request is invalid, you might need to take certain actions to get your request considered or find other ways to get help.
+- If the letter says your appeal request is invalid: You may need to submit more information or find other ways to get help.
 Learn what to do if your Marketplace appeal is invalid (PDF, 136 KB).

-How your appeal is processed
+How we process your appeal

-- The Marketplace Appeals Center reviews your appeal, including the information the Marketplace uses to determine your eligibility.
+- We’ll review your appeal, including the information the Marketplace uses to confirm your eligibility.

-- You may get a letter asking for more information or documentation, like a copy of a passport.
-Sending the requested information as soon as possible will help the Marketplace Appeals Center resolve your case informally and quickly.
+- You may get a letter asking for more information, like a copy of a passport.
+Send these documents as soon as possible to help us decide your case quickly.

-- If the Marketplace Appeals Center can resolve your appeal informally, they'll send you a "Notice of Informal Resolution."
-You can expect an informal resolution notice within 30 days after you submit any needed information.
+- If we can decide your appeal informally we’ll mail you a "Notice of Informal Resolution."
+Generally, you’ll get this letter about 20 days after you submit any needed information.

 - If you disagree with the decision, you can request a hearing.
 Hearings are over the phone.